jnaidu/Developer-Portal-GitBook/developer_portal_architecture.md

 ## Covisint Developer Architecture

-The Covisint Developer is the provisioning and configuration engine of the Covisint Platform.
+Covisint Developer is the provisioning and configuration engine of the Covisint Platform.
 It provides a foundation for developers to build highly scalable and robust applications.

 Application developers can use the Covisint Developer Solution Center UI to perform the following tasks:
 * Manage users, roles, and access to the Solution Center